 The third table gives the results of the two t-tests.
 The T-test based on a pooled estimate of the variance has a p-value of 0.0005 while for the Satterthwaite version, p=0.0008.

-The graphical representations show histogram, normal curves, kernel density estimators and box plot for both the groups.
+The graphical representations show histograms, normal curves, kernel density estimators, and box plots for both groups.
 A Q-Q plot is also included in the output which is shown below.

 Performing a Paired T-Test